 Customer lifetime value can be defined as the monetary value of a customer relationship, based on the present value of the projected future purchases of the shopper.
 To simplify, LTV refers to the amount of revenue that a business can expect to generate from a shopper during the period over which the business will be of value to the customer.

 How to Calculate LTV

-In order to calculate the customer lifetime value (LTV) for each of your customer segments, you’ll need to track down three key functions of customer data within the pre-defined timeframe:
+In order to calculate the LTV for each of your customer segments, you’ll need to track down three key functions of customer data within the pre-defined timeframe:

 2. Purchase Frequency

 LTV = AOV x Purchase Frequency x Customer Lifespan

 For example, the average order value for an eCommerce business, ABC, is $50, and the average customer shops with them 5 times a year for two years.
 The lifetime value of this customer is calculated as follows:

 LTV = $50 x 5 x 2 = $500

 Importance of Lifetime Value

 LTV is a metric of immense importance to marketers because of the following reasons: